elben/elben.github.io/posts/2014-07-22-utf8-for-jruby-and-mysql.markdown

 ---
 layout: post
-title:  UTF-8 for JRuby and MySQL
+postTitle:  UTF-8 for JRuby and MySQL
 categories: blog
 ---